-In promoting the Healthcare Policy, the new Headquarters will pursue adequate partnership and cooperation with the control towers for other policy realms, including the IT Strategic Headquarters, the Intellectual Property Strategy Headquarters, the Council for Science, Technology and Innovation, and the Council for Regulatory Reform, as well as relevant ministries and agencies.
+In promoting the Healthcare Policy, the Headquarters will pursue adequate partnership and cooperation with the control towers for other policy realms, including the IT Strategic Headquarters, the Intellectual Property Strategy Headquarters, the Council for Science, Technology and Innovation, and the Regulatory Reform Promotion Council, as well as relevant ministries and agencies.
 Thus, the whole government will work together to promote the measures described in the Healthcare Policy, while striving to ensure consistency.